 I asked, "What is your assessment as to the scenario?"

 "If I were to be building a tunnel and the only day when everyone, except our friend Frainxz, is elsewhere is a Tuesday," Holmes suggested, "While the excavation is in progress there is probably some noise and activity involved.
-Once completed the final entry can be done, perhaps Saturday night with all asleep allowing the gang to make their escape."
+Once completed, the final entry can be done, perhaps Saturday night with all asleep allowing the gang to make their escape."

-So we adjourned, after briefing Inspector Schultz and making an appointment for the morning.
+We adjourned, after briefing Inspector Schultz and making an appointment for the morning.

 At the appointed time, we were waiting as the Inspector arrived then together walked in and spoke to the manager.

 "Good morning gentlemen, how may I help you?"
 Mr Braun asked.

 "I believe that there may be an attempt to penetrate your vault shortly," Holmes said.

 "Really, what gives you that idea?"
 Mr Braun asked.